Safely handling flammable and combustible liquids

 Use and storage

-Do not use flammable and combustible liquids where there are any open flames, sparks, or other sources of ignition (smoking, welding, etc.).
+Fire prevention is especially important where flammable and combustible liquids are used.
+Employees should not use flammable and combustible liquids where there are any open flames, sparks, or other sources of ignition, such as welding.

 To avoid dangerous sparks caused by static electricity, containers of flammable liquids must be properly grounded and bonded while dispensing the liquid.

 Storage must be in approved containers (drums, safety cans, etc.).
 Containers must be closed when not in use.
-The regulation at 1910.106 describes permissible storage containers by size and material (glass, plastic, metal, etc.) for various categories of liquids.
+The regulation at 29 CFR 1910.106 describes permissible storage containers by size and material (such as glass, plastic, and metal) for various categories of liquids.

 OSHA has special requirements for lighting and other electrical wiring used in flammable liquid storage rooms.
 Containers may also be kept in approved storage cabinets.
 OSHA sets limits on how much flammable or combustible liquid can be stored in one area.

 Fire extinguishers must be available where flammable and combustible liquids are stored.
-Always observe “no smoking” signs where these liquids are present.
 Employers may be required to post a “no smoking” sign even if the company prohibits smoking on the premises.

 How Safety Management Suite Can Help

 The topic index in the J. J. Keller® SAFETY MANAGEMENT SUITE provides an A-Z listing of all things safety.
-Simply search for or choose a topic, and you’ll be directed to everything SAFETY MANAGEMENT SUITE has to offer for that topic, including regulations, interpretations and other guidance, resources for delivering training, applicable safety plans, and more.
-You can view the entire list of topics, or type in a search term to call up a list of related topics.
+Simply search for or choose a topic, and you’ll be directed to everything SAFETY MANAGEMENT SUITE has to offer for that topic, including ezExplanations®, regulations, OSHA interpretations and other guidance, resources for delivering training, and more.

 E-mail Newsletter